-The Superintendent may close public schools in when weather concerns dictate.
+The Superintendent may close public schools in the district when weather concerns dictate.
 Representatives of the Superintendent's staff will notify local news media, including Radio Station KUVR Holdrege, Television Station KHGI Channel 13 Kearney, as well as posting information at www.holdregedusters.org and contacting parents though Infinite Campus Messenger when inclement weather warrants such action.
 The information is broadcast regularly by radio and television stations.

 Decision to Close Schools.
 A decision to close school is made when forecasts by the weather service, law enforcement advisories or civil defense officials indicate that it would be unwise to hold school.
-If possible, a decision about the next school day will be made by 9 p.m. for announcement during the 10 p.m. news.
 An early decision is not always possible because of uncertain weather conditions.
-School officials will make periodic assessments of conditions during the night and will decide early in the morning (by 6 a.m. if possible).
+School officials will make periodic assessments of conditions during the night and will decide as early as possible..
 In any case, an announcement will be made to the news media when schools will be closed.
 In some instances, schools will be open, but certain services may be cancelled (bus transportation, kindergarten, student activities).